silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/03_CMS_Layout.md

 [notice]
 Caveat: `layout` is also triggered when a DOM element is replaced with AJAX in `LeftAndMain::handleAjaxResponse`.
-In this case it is triggered on the parent of the element being replaced so jLayout has a chance to rebuild its algorithms.
+In this case it is triggered on the parent of the element being replaced.
 Calling the top level `layout` is not enough as it will wrongly descend down the detached element's hierarchy.
 [/notice]